Political Communication

 Economic Perceptions

 The Racialization of International Trade” 2020.
-Political Psychology. (with Diana C. Mutz and Edward Mansfield)
+Political Psychology (with Diana C. Mutz and Edward Mansfield)

 Despite their less vulnerable economic status, white Americans’ attitudes toward overseas trade have become more protectionist than those of economically disadvantaged minorities.
 We hypothesize that this pattern is due to four well-documented differences in the psychological attitudes of whites and low-status minorities in the US.
 These include lower levels of racial prejudice, social dominance, and nationalism among minorities, as well as rising ingroup racial consciousness among whites.
 Each of these characteristics has been independently linked to trade support in a direction encouraging greater support for trade among low-status minorities.
 We examine the extent to which attitudes toward trade have become “racialized.”
 First, we examine the extent to which a person’s racial identity is associated with levels of trade support.
 Second, we examine whether the predominant race and ethnicity of a potential trading partner country influences Americans’ willingness to trade with that country.
 Using various surveys and multiple experiments conducted over the past twelve years, we find that white Americans are more likely than minorities to favor trade with highly similar countries.
 As the United States grows ever closer to becoming a “majority minority” nation, the racialization of trade attitudes may stimulate shifts in the likely future of America’s trade relationships.